 To add a custom message, enter the message in the Custom Message field.
 The field has no character limit and is not required.
-Once the setting is saved, the link name in the Default Email column changes to Custom.
-Note: A custom message can be added when configuring an email in the Send Email feature of Manage Candidates.
-If a default custom message is configured in Requisition Preferences, the message can be modified when sending an email in the Send Email feature of Manage Candidates.
-See Manage Candidates - Send Email for more information.
+Click .
+Once the email is saved, the link name in the Default Email column changes to Custom.
+Note: The custom message cannot be modified when dispositioning an applicant.
+Instead, the Disposition email is sent automatically (if configured and active in Email Administration).

-- Click to save the default email settings or click to cancel changes to the settings.
+- Click at the bottom of Requisition and Applicant Preferences to save the default email settings or click to cancel changes to the settings.

 The Active box is checked by default and enables the disposition to display in the Disposition drop-down when passing on an applicant on the Process Submissions page, Manage Candidates page, and Applicant Profile page.
 When inactivated, the disposition does not display in the drop-down.